MirImaadAli1/ProcedurePulseWeb/README.md

 duplicateElement(id: string, type: string)
 This method duplicates the form element, creating a new one with the same type and properties.
 It is triggered when the duplicate icon button is clicked.

-## Documentation

-The documentation for the MD components can be found [here](https://www.creative-tim.com/learning-lab/react/overview/material-dashboard/?ref=readme-mdr).

-The documentation for our original components can be found below:

 ### Modals: